amber-lang/amber-docs/docs/0.4.0-alpha/basic_syntax/conditions.md

 }
 ```

-Instead of the nested if-else structure:
+Instead of using the traditional nested if-else structure:

 ```ab
 if drink == "water" {